Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

 4. Make sure you have access to internet signal and other connections

 Connection and communication are some of the most important things to maintain when you work from home.
-Failure to keep these will greatly affect your productivity, especially now that most office functions rely on technology.
+Failure to keep them will greatly affect your productivity, especially now that most office functions rely on technology.

-Before choosing a location for your home office, it is good to check if you are near an electric socket to plug your equipment.
+Before choosing a location for your home office, it is a good idea to check if you are near an electric socket to plug your equipment.
 It is also essential to check if you can secure a stable internet connection, landline, or mobile signal in your preferred location since signals differ in various coverage areas.

 5. Make your home office safe

 Regular offices follow surveillance and safety protocols to ensure that the employees and business functions are safe.
 The same principle applies to your home office.
 Your home office, specifically your electronic gadgets, shall be placed in a well-ventilated area to minimise the risk of overheating.
 Do not install curtains near electric sockets, and keep your important files away from the reach of your children and pets.
 Set up safety rules to be followed by your whole family to ensure your safety.